 b) The Client shall only pass to the University for use in the Services such Background IP owned by it and/or to which the Client has the right to grant a licence to the University for carrying out the Services.
 The Client hereby grants the University a non-exclusive royalty free licence, with the right to sub-licence, to use any Background IP provided by it to the University for the sole purposes of carrying out the Services and providing the Deliverables to the Client, such use to include: manufacture; to have manufactured; export; import; process; practice; copy; reproduce; develop; modify; improve; adapt; and make derivative works of the Clients Background IP, for the sole purpose of carrying out the Services.

 c) The Client shall own; any designs, test and characterization data, or other Client-specific report (Client Foreground IP) and the Deliverable(s).
 The following restriction shall apply to Client Foreground IP:

 a.
-The Client Foreground IP and/or Deliverable(s) may not be used in any LIDAR applications without prior written consent from the University.
+Any Client Foreground IP and/or Deliverable(s) relating to electro-optic PN junction modulators may not be used in any LIDAR applications without prior written consent from the University.

 d) The University shall own any design rules, fabrication processes, packing methods, test and characterisation methods produced as a result of performing the Services (University Foreground IP).

-e) Ownership of any Deliverables or Client Foreground IP and the right to negotiate a licence to Background IP shall not pass to the Client until full payment of the Price for the Services has been received by the University from the Client, and the Client will not have the right to use, dispose of or in any way deal with such Deliverables or Foreground IP until such time as payment has been made and the title in the same has passed to the Client.
+e) Ownership of any Deliverables or Client Foreground IP shall not pass to the Client until full payment of the Price for the Services has been received by the University from the Client, and the Client will not have the right to use, dispose of or in any way deal with such Deliverables or Foreground IP until such time as payment has been made and the title in the same has passed to the Client.